 Part I — Formation of the contract

-Contract of sale
+Division 1 — Contract of sale

+[Heading inserted: No. 19 of 2010 s.
+44(2).]

 1. Sale and agreement to sell

 (1) A contract of sale of goods is a contract whereby the seller transfers, or agrees to transfer, the property in goods to the buyer for a money consideration, called the price.
 There may be a contract of sale between one part owner and another.